Cprakhar/DRC-Platform/README.md

 - **Admins:**
   - Log in to access the admin dashboard for reviewing, approving, or rejecting reports.
   - View audit trails and contributor/admin info for each disaster.

+## Troubleshooting

+- If you see a WebSocket connection error, ensure the backend is running and accessible at the correct port (default: 4000).
+- The backend and frontend must use compatible Socket.IO versions.
+- For local development, set `NEXT_PUBLIC_BACKEND_URL` in the frontend `.env` to `http://localhost:4000`.

 ## Security Best Practices
 - All API endpoints require authentication.